Simple holographic dual of the Maxwell-Cattaneo model & the fate of KMS symmetry for non-hydrodynamic modes: Holographic dual

 Consider the following fluctuation on top of our background fields,

 where $E$ is the $x$-component of the electric field.
 At the linear level, this generates an electric current

-where we omit `$\lim$' since~\eqref{Jx} is radially conserved by the bulk equation of motion.
-We can write~\eqref{Jx} in terms of horizon data.
-Near the black hole horizon, the fluctuation $\delta a_x$ is regular in the incoming Eddington-Finkelstein coordinate if it behaves as
+that can be computed anywhere in the bulk since~\eqref{Jx} is radially conserved.
+For convenience, we then evaluate~\eqref{Jx} at the black brane horizon.
+Near the horizon, the fluctuation $\delta a_x$ is regular in incoming Eddington-Finkelstein coordinates if it behaves as

 After substituting the near horizon behavior into Eq.~\eqref{Jx}, the electric current is expressed as